tsvwg/wg-materials/ietf117/minutes-1.md

         living document to capture experiences for initial L4S deployment draft 05 changes

-Q Tim Chown : Measurement and impact is ongoing in other groups.
+* Tim Chown : Measurement and impact is ongoing in other groups.
 What are your thoughts on general guidance on measuring impact such as responsiveness such as latency?
-A : Experiments were done in interops and have a straw-man test plan for lab test.
+* Greg : Experiments were done in interops and have a straw-man test plan for lab test.
 But could be used in field test.
-Open area for further L4S deployment in equipment using CE marking and CC.
+Open are* for further L4S deployment in equipment using CE marking and CC.
-A chair : Tools avaiable for testing should be mentioned.
+  Cchair : Tools avaiable for testing should be mentioned.
 Continue on mailing list.

     L4S interops activities
         invitation to join